-Another nail in the coffin for newspapers came from the vast amounts of free information the internet now provided people.
-Lots of readers soon followed and local media companies were left thinking what to do next.
+Another nail in the coffin came from the vast amounts of free information the internet now provided.
+Lots of readers soon followed and local media companies were left wondering what to do next.

-To make online ad revenue work, media companies rely on getting as many people to their website as possible so that means quantity rather than quality of articles wins out.
+To make online ad revenue work, media companies rely on getting as many people to their websites as possible – so that means quantity rather than quality.
 As a result we are left with local news outlets running stories with clickbait headlines that are often nothing to do with local events.

 In 2021, most of us consume too much information.
 Over the last 100 years we have moved from information scarcity to overload.

-Good Journalism is: sifting through the mess, validating truth, speaking to experts, and providing the context people need to understand what is really going on in their own back garden.
+Good journalism means sifting through the mess, validating truth, speaking to experts and providing context so that people can understand what is really going on in their own back garden.

 At Keep Edinburgh Thriving we look at news from a reader-first perspective.

-For too long short-sighted local media companies have reported on the news from their own selfish perspective.
-With the goal of getting thousands of readers each month, they publish countless articles about viral social media posts, press releases and entertainment.
+For too long local media companies have reported on the news to fit their own agenda – countless articles about viral social media posts, press releases and entertainment.
 These types of stories take little time or effort to write but they do go a long way to help drive that all important ad revenue.

-Good local journalism needs to report on stories that show the truth even if the truth is not what the local councils, police or businesses want us to know.
+Good local journalism needs to report on stories that show the truth, even if that might not be what local councils, police or businesses want us to know.
 We need to give the correct context even if that shows something in a less flattering light.

 We have pivoted as a startup local media company because we know the people of Edinburgh need a different type of news, reported in a new way.

-If you agree with these arguments about local news, please share this with your friends, and think about whether you would like to sign up to our daily newsletter – it provides you with a sense of what's happening in Edinburgh in five minutes or less every morning.
+If you agree with these arguments about local news, please share this with your friends, and think about signing up to our daily newsletter – twice a week it will provide you with a sense of what’s happening in Edinburgh, in five minutes or less.

 Keep Edinburgh Thriving aims to be the smartest, easiest way to connect with the place you live and love.